-He talks, about what he does, why he’s there.
+He talks – about what he does, why he’s there.
 Down from San Francisco, or something like that.
 The big quiet guy watches me the way I might watch a bug.
-Judging if it’s something living or if it’s too much trouble to reach out and squish it.
+Judging if it’s something worthy of life or if he should just reach out and squash it.

 Eventually the talkative one asks what I do.

 “Photography,” I say.
 “I was out here photographing this girl.”